 Greg Klymkiw's 10 Favourite Scary Movies of All-Time

-All the movies listed here make ideal gifts to bestow upon those celebrating the birth of Baby Jesus H. Christ!
+All the movies listed here make ideal Halloween viewing and/or gifts to bestow upon those celebrating their birthdays, wedding anniversaries and/or pretty much any holiday celebration - most notably, the birth of Baby Jesus H. Christ!

-Below you'll find a handy-dandy list representing my current 10 All-Time Favourite Scary Genre Pictures.
+Below you'll find a handy-dandy list representing my 10 All-Time Favourite Scary Movies.
 These are, frankly, worth watching any time of year and are movies I tend to watch at least once a year myself.
-For fun, and because 10 is a ridiculous number, you'll find a more exhaustive list of my favourite scary movies way at the bottom.

 Watch 'em and please feel free to soil yourself!